 Making a good company

-Researchers have reported that having positive affective presence can make you the “life of the party.”
+Researchers have reported that having a positive affective presence can make you the “life of the party.”

 Eisenkraft and Elfenbein found in their study that group members with positive affective presence had greater network centrality.
 In other words, they were considered important in their social circles.
 More of their colleagues thought of them as friends.

-Unsurprisingly, correlation was reported between negative affective presence and lower affability.
+Unsurprisingly, a correlation was reported between negative affective presence and lower affability.

 In different research published in the European Journal of Personality, Raul Berrios and his team found that people with positive affective presence attracted more romantic interest in a speed-dating scenario.